vivian556123/NeurIPS2024-CoVoMix/README.md

 This project uses the HiFi-GAN vocoder, which is based on the implementation provided by HiFi-GAN (https://github.com/jik876/hifi-gan).
 I would like to thank the authors for their valuable contributions and for making their work available as open-source, which has been essential to this project.

+The data preparation codes are largely inspired by NVIDIA NeMo (https://github.com/NVIDIA/NeMo).
+I would like to express my gratitude for their invaluable open-source contributions.

 ## 🔗 Citation